top of page

 Autumn foraging workshops

-Autumn sees our hedgerows laden with nature’s bounty, rich in vitamin C, polyphenol antioxidants and other goodies to support winter health.
-We will forage for We elderberries, blackberries, sloes, rosehips and hawthorn berries to make a winter tonic syrup for you to take home.
+Autumn sees our hedgerows laden with nature’s bounty, rich in vitamin C, polyphenol antioxidants and other nutrients to support winter health.
+We will forage for elderberries, blackberries, sloes, rosehips and hawthorn berries to make a winter tonic syrup for you to take home.
+We will also sample rosehip syrup and other autumn makes on the day.

 "This ancient path of the forager reconnects us to the vital, to wildness, to creation, to what is in effect the very pulse of life itself.
 One of the most direct ways to experience this is to consume this wildness.
 Take it into our bodies, where like a sleeper agent, it lies dormant until you have eaten enough to change the structure of your blood, thereby changing your brain and how you relate to the non-human world.
 For it is this simple act.
 The act of taking wild food and medicine into our body, that in time becomes so transformative."